hjelfman/hjelfman.github.io/_posts/draft2024-03-04-books.md

 - the nix
 - discussion of the method
 - crazy like us
+- annihilation

+scp-like book; good horror.

+- the illiberals

+read: seeing like a state

+- government paternalism

+interesting! i still dislike when i can tell that i am being nudged to do something however

 - the last days of judas iscariot

 this is my favorite play. i was not raised christian and it still seems utterly foreign to me a lot of the time. however, the combination of biblical and historic figures is enjoyable, and i've always enjoyed art which casts judas as sympathetic.